pyMatJ/pyGTM/readme.md

 Installation
 ============

+You should be able to install using `pip install .` or running `python setup.py install`, from the project root directory.
-There is no installation script.
-Just copy the GTM folder somewhere where python will find it or add the path to your PYTHONPATH variable.
+Otherwise just copy the GTM folder somewhere where python will find it or add the path to your PYTHONPATH variable.

-Prerequisite: NumPy
+Prerequisite: NumPy, SciPy, Matplotlib

 Documentation
 ==============